Home | Roundup Glyphosate Lawsuits for Florida Residents

 In 2017, the Office of Environmental Health Hazard Assessment announced that glyphosate would be added to the list of chemicals known by the state of California to cause cancer.
 Monsanto challenged the ruling by the OEHHA in court and was unsuccessful.

-In August of 2018, a jury awarded a former school groundskeeper $289 million in damages after he was diagnosed with non-Hodgkin’s lymphoma.
+In August of 2018, a Roundup lawsuit jury awarded a former school groundskeeper $289 million in damages after he was diagnosed with non-Hodgkin’s lymphoma.
 The former groundskeeper was exposed to Roundup 20-30 times a year in his position at the school.
-The case was expedited as the man was near death, and it was unsure whether or not he would even live to the date of the trial.
+The case was expedited as the man was near death: It was unsure whether or not he would even live to the date of the trial.

-Glyphosate exposure has been linked to non-Hodgkin’s lymphoma, multiple myeloma, and leukemia by the medical and scientific community.
+Glyphosate exposure has been linked to non-Hodgkin’s lymphoma and leukemia by the medical and scientific community.

 Monsanto’s Response to Cancer Findings